-Anyone anytime can experience an opioid overdose.
+Anyone who use opioids can experience an overdose at any time.
 When a person survives an opioid overdose, it’s because someone knew what was happening and how to take action.
 Call 911 immediately if you think someone is experiencing an opioid overdose.

 How to recognize an overdose